mohamed-h-eng/E-wallet/README.md

 # 💸 Secure Money Transfer & Chat System

 A full-stack web application that allows users to securely transfer money between accounts and communicate through an integrated real-time chat system.
-This project simulates a simplified digital wallet environment — suitable as a junior developer portfolio project.
+This project simulates a simplified digital wallet environment
 ---

 ## 📌 Features